MAZI2/Nervous-Computational-Neuroscience/README.md

 ![ezgif com-video-to-gif](https://github.com/MAZI2/Nervous-Computational-Neuroscience/assets/65289043/ccf9cf00-f687-4e8a-9ab8-d5ed190ef1e2)

 ## Project idea
-Nervous is a framework for visualizing and exploring nural networks that behave as similarly as possible to the human brain.
+Nervous is a framework for visualizing and exploring neural networks that behave as similarly as possible to the human brain.
 It is not intended to reach a certain goal, rather to support quickly exploring ideas and hypotheses on neuron scale brain functions.
 This project aims to explore the authonomous organization of neurons and brain functions that emerge.
 Not the external mathematical methods for training neural networks!

 The project was currently used to explore: